 Hippyland and sister site

 Cool.
+They are sites that promote this revival.
 And there are the hippie New Age spirituality adherents of the Rainbow Family.

 And there are also